Shubham-Kumar-Sahoo/Online-Drum-Player/README.md

 To play the online drum kit, click on the drum item or press the key written on the icons.

 ## To Run
-To play the dice game, click on the following link :
+To play the online drum kit, click on the following link : https://shubham-kumar-sahoo.github.io/Online-Drum-Player/